ictinnovaties-zorg/ReAgent_workflow/readme.md

         conda create --name ReAgent
         conda activate ReAgent

     Once this environment is activated, you can run commands such as `conda install` or `pip install` to install all the required software.
+Note that before running ReAgent, you always need to activate the environment.

 - I installed pytorch using `conda`: